 The mission of the Wexner Heritage Program is to expand the vision of Jewish volunteer leaders, deepen their Jewish knowledge and confidence and inspire them to exercise transformative leadership in the Jewish community.

-The Wexner Heritage Program (WHP) is a two-year Educational experience that focuses on Jewish learning and leadership training.
-Twenty outstanding and diverse Jewish volunteer leaders are chosen from a given city and are provided with the opportunity to create strong bonds between volunteer leaders who live in the same Jewish community.
+The Wexner Heritage Program (WHP) is a two-year educational experience focused on Jewish learning and leadership training.
+Twenty outstanding and diverse Jewish volunteer leaders are chosen from a given city and create strong bonds of trust around the learning table.

-The Wexner Foundation values diversity and pluralism and believes that our differences can be a source of richness and strength.
-The selection process reflects this commitment to diversity in terms of gender, religious denomination, organizational affiliation, biographical background, socio-economic background, Jewish interests and personality type.
-The Wexner Heritage Program creates a unique culture of mutual respect among each group, as well as in its curriculum, faculty and staff.
+The Wexner Foundation values pluralism and believes that our differences can be a source of richness and strength.
+The selection process reflects this commitment to diversity in terms of gender, religious denomination, sexual orientation, organizational affiliation, biographical background, socio-economic status, Jewish interests, and personality type.
+The Wexner Heritage Program creates a unique culture of mutual respect among each group, a spirit also reflected in its curriculum, faculty and staff.

-Wexner Heritage groups from multiple communities come together for Institutes, creating synergy across North America.
+Wexner Heritage groups from multiple communities come together for Summer Institutes, creating synergy across North America.

 Faculty